Intel: Security and manufacturing challenges (2016–2021)

-Intel continued its tick-tock model of a microarchitecture change followed by a die shrink until the 6th generation Core family based on the Skylake microarchitecture.
-This model was deprecated in 2016, with the release of the seventh generation Core family (codenamed Kaby Lake), ushering in the process–architecture–optimization model.
+Intel continued its tick-tock model of a microarchitecture change followed by a die shrink until the 6th-generation Core family based on the Skylake microarchitecture.
+This model was deprecated in 2016, with the release of the 7th-generation Core family (codenamed Kaby Lake), ushering in the process–architecture–optimization model.
 As Intel struggled to shrink their process node from 14 nm to 10 nm, processor development slowed down and the company continued to use the Skylake microarchitecture until 2020, albeit with optimizations.

 10 nm process node issues

 While Intel originally planned to introduce 10 nm products in 2016, it later became apparent that there were manufacturing issues with the node.
-The first microprocessor under that node, Cannon Lake (marketed as 8th generation Core), was released in small quantities in 2018.
+The first microprocessor under that node, Cannon Lake (marketed as 8th-generation Core), was released in small quantities in 2018.
 The company first delayed the mass production of their 10 nm products to 2017.
 They later delayed mass production to 2018, and then to 2019.
-Despite rumors of the process being cancelled, Intel finally introduced mass-produced 10 nm 10th generation Intel Core mobile processors (codenamed "Ice Lake") in September 2019.
+Despite rumors of the process being cancelled, Intel finally introduced mass-produced 10 nm 10th-generation Intel Core mobile processors (codenamed "Ice Lake") in September 2019.

 Intel later acknowledged that their strategy to shrink to 10 nm was too aggressive.
 While other foundries used up to four steps in 10 nm or 7 nm processes, the company's 10 nm process required up to five or six multi-pattern steps.
 In addition, Intel's 10 nm process is denser than its counterpart processes from other foundries.
 Since Intel's microarchitecture and process node development were coupled, processor development stagnated.

 Security flaws

-In early January 2018, it was reported that all Intel processors made since 1995, excluding Intel Itanium and pre-2013 Intel Atom processors, have been subject to two security flaws dubbed Meltdown and Spectre.
-It is believed that "hundreds of millions" of systems could be affected by these flaws.
-More security flaws were disclosed on May 3, 2018, on August 14, 2018, on January 18, 2019, and on March 5, 2020.
+In early January 2018, it was reported that all Intel processors made since 1995 (besides Intel Itanium and pre-2013 Intel Atom) had been subject to two security flaws dubbed Meltdown and Spectre.

-On March 15, 2018, Intel reported that it will redesign its CPUs to protect against the Spectre security vulnerability, the redesigned processors were sold later in 2018.
-Existing chips vulnerable to Meltdown and Spectre can be fixed with a software patch at a cost to performance.